insin/newforms/docs/react_components.rst

 RenderForm
 ==========

+This component renders a :doc:`Form <forms>` as a list of "rows" -- one for each field.

-This handles the generic use case for form rendering:
+It handles the generic use case for form rendering:

 * Whole-form error messages are displayed at the top.
 * Each visible field in the form is displayed in the order fields were defined.